 Although, the sovereign gold coin has been around for at least 500 years, investing in gold sovereigns is still popular especially in Europe.

-The sovereign is a gold coin of the United Kingdom with nominal value of one pound sterling.
-Prior to 1932 it was a fully circulating coin with Britain’s then Gold Standard currency.
+The sovereign is a gold coin of the United Kingdom with a nominal value of one pound sterling.
+Prior to 1932, it was a fully circulating coin with Britain’s then Gold Standard currency.
 Today, it is used as a bullion coin and is sometimes mounted in jewelry.
 So what are the characteristics of the British gold sovereign, that can attract investors to actually go ahead and invest in gold sovereigns?

 - To protect and preserve wealth from unexpected events.

 - Gold is a hedge when the stock market is not expected to do well.

 - Portfolio diversification.

 - The weak dollar